SomeWeekendReading/someweekendreading.github.io/_posts/2024-08-05-math-illiterate-rulers.md

 constantly [_ibis_/_redibis_-ing each other](https://en.wikipedia.org/wiki/Ibis_redibis_nunquam_per_bella_peribis)
 until it was just sad slapstick.
-But I am continually amazed at people who think words are somehow the way reality works, e.g., that they can out-talk physics and make the world to work differently, as if reciting a magickal spell.
+But I am continually amazed at people who think words are somehow the way reality works, e.g., that they can out-talk physics and make the world work differently, as if reciting a magickal spell.

 And so it is today, when my face was more or less rubbed in 3 examples.

 ### Statistical Significance in Court

-It appears Justice Sotomayor, for whom I generally have 'significant' admiration, said something that is either na&iuml;ve on the surface, or in need of interpretation to find the deeper meaning:
+It appears US Supreme Court Justice Sotomayor, for whom I generally have 'significant' admiration, said something that is either na&iuml;ve on the surface, or in need of interpretation to find the deeper meaning:

 <a href="https://x.com/DataSciFact/status/1820523965380440455"><img src="{{ site.baseurl }}/images/2024-08-05-math-illiterate-rulers-twitter-1.jpg" width="550" height="208" alt="Justice Sotomayor disses statistical significance" title="Justice Sotomayor disses statistical significance" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>